 On the other side, government will take the effort to let older workers to continue working.
 One of the efforts is to encourage employers to re-design the training, jobs, and career around the skills and abilities of older workers.
 With the opportunity to work longer, older workers can build useful skills and keep improving as they are near the retirement age.

 The Prime Minister, Lee Hsien Loong, said that business can expect a “support package” to help them to adjust to the changes of re-employment, retirement age, and CPF contribution rates.
 Those will be announced by Deputy Prime Minister, Heng Swee Keat, on next year’s Budget speech.

-In the changing regulation of CPF contribution, using technology such as HR system will help a lot.
+In the changing regulation of CPF for older workers contribution, using technology such as HR system will help a lot.
 Because HR system provider will ensure that your business will keep updated with regulation changes and you don’t need to be worried about regulation compliance.
 You only need to subscribe and let the system do the work on CPF rates and its changing regulation.

 Need to prepare for the changes of CPF rates?